Morkalork/ecma-essentials/README.md

 ## Template literals

-You can now concatenate text with ease using template literals:
+You can concatenate text with ease using template literals:

 ```js
 const name = 'Magnus';